JackTheSpades/SpriteToolSuperDelux/README.md

   - `pixi.exe -l differentlistfile.txt rom.smc` -> will use "differentlistfile.txt" instead of "list.txt"

-  - `pixi.exe -d -out debug_out.txt -k -l differentlistfile.txt rom.smc`	-> will print debug output to "debug_out.txt", keep debug files and use "differentlistfile.txt"
+  - `pixi.exe -d -k -l differentlistfile.txt rom.smc`	-> will print debug output to the terminal, keep temporary files and use "differentlistfile.txt"

 ## New Additions and Changes
   If you are used to using Romi's SpriteTool, here is a quick rundown of everything new added in PIXI: